 Upper hull design/build progressing

 March 2013, and further work is pictured above in our progress on the upper hull structure of Quicksilver.
 Such steps are made possible as each new batch of engineering drawings is released for manufacturing.
 Most of the upper hull has either already been built, or is in or approaching the detailed design stage.

-The intake hoop is one of several major components that have been manufactured for us, to our design, by Radshape Sheet Metal of Aston, Birmingham – who joined the Quicksilver project in 2007.
+The intake hoop is one of several major components that have been manufactured to our design by Radshape Sheet Metal of Aston, Birmingham – who joined the Quicksilver project in 2007.
 We are extremely grateful for the considerable contribution Radshape’s highly-skilled specialists have made to our engineering effort to date.
-Doing the welding is Mark Patrick, who has 15 years’ experience in this trade with Radshape.
-Our thanks to him, and to fabrication specialist Billy Howarth – who, having joined the firm 28 years ago, is Radshape’s longest-serving employee and has led the Aston company’s work on Quicksilver.
+The welding has been done by Mark Patrick, who has 16 years’ experience in this trade with Radshape.
+Our thanks go to him, and to fabrication specialist Billy Howarth – who, having joined the firm 29 years ago, is Radshape’s longest-serving employee and has led the Aston company’s work on Quicksilver.
 Thanks also to Mark Mitchell and Richard Massey in the CAD department at Radshape, who take our 3D designs and turn them into workable CNC programmes so that all the constituent parts can be laser-cut from aluminium sheet.
-Mark has been with Radshape for thirteen years, Richard nine.
+Mark has been with Radshape for 14 years, Richard ten.

 Among the upper-hull components added earlier to the boat is the trunnion hoop – so called because it is situated astride the trunnion mounts (side mountings) of the engine.
 Primary function of the trunnion hoop – which is distinguished by its bright green colouring in the CAD images below – is to contribute strength and rigidity to the main hull module at one of its key structural junctures: the point where the rear sponson-arms, port and starboard, will exert significant loadings in the centre of the craft.